illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ### Trigger Zone

 > Place a suspended sphere in a corner of the room.
-Trigger the sphere to drop when the player moves under the sphere.
+Trigger the sphere to drop to the floor when the player moves under the sphere.

 You may find the Unity [colliders manual](https://docs.unity3d.com/Manual/CollidersOverview.html) and [video tutorial](https://www.youtube.com/watch?v=bh9ArKrPY8w) helpful.